blackducksoftware/hub/README.containers.md

 ### Alternate Host Name Environment Variables

-There are times when running in other types of orchestrations that it is useful to have host names set for these containers that are not the default that Docker Compose or Docker Swarm use.
-These environment variables can be set to override the default host names:
+There are times when running in other types of orchestrations that any individual service name may be different.
+For example:

+- You may have an external logstash endpoint for your log sink.

+In this case, these environment variables can be used to replace service names.

 * logstash - $HUB_LOGSTASH_HOST
 * cfssl - $HUB_CFSSL_HOST